AIN Transplant Institute

 Anti–rejection (immunosuppressant) medications decrease the body’s natural immune response to anything that is “foreign” (in this case your transplanted kidney).
 They lower (suppress) your immune system and prevent your body from rejecting your new kidney.

-Patients should never stop taking anti-rejection medications no matter how good you feel and even if you think your transplanted kidney is working well.
-Stopping or missing medication will cause a rejection to occur.
+You should never stop taking anti-rejection medications no matter how good you feel and even if you think your transplanted kidney is working well.
+Stopping or missing medications will cause a rejection to occur.
 Kidney rejection is hard to diagnose in its early stages.
 Rejection is often not reversible once it starts and results in the loss of the transplanted kidney.

 Anti-rejection (immunosuppressant) medications have a number of possible side-effects which are usually manageable for most patients.
 Blood levels of anti-rejection medications will be checked regularly to prevent rejection and lessen side-effects.
 If side-effects do occur, your doctor may change the dose or type of medications.